 Under Section 501(c)(3) of the Internal Revenue Code, the Organization is a nonprofit organization and is exempt from federal taxes on income other than net unrelated business income.
-No provision for federal or state income taxes is required for the year ended December 31, 2015, as the Organization had no taxable net unrelated business income.
+No provision for federal or state income taxes is required for the years ended December 31, 2016 and 2015, as the Organization had no taxable net unrelated business income.

-The Organization follows the authoritative guidance relating to accounting for uncertainty in income taxes included in FASB ASC Topic 740-10, Income Taxes.
+The Organization follows the authoritative guidance relating to accounting for uncertainty in income taxes included in Accounting Standards Codification Topic 740-10, Income Taxes.
 These provisions provide consistent guidance for the accounting for uncertainty in income taxes recognized in an entity's financial statements and prescribe a threshold of "more likely than not" for recognition and derecognition of tax positions taken or expected to be taken in a tax return.

-The Organization performed an evaluation of uncertain tax positions for the year ended December 31, 2015, and determined that there were no matters that would require recognition in the financial statements or that may have any effect on its tax-exempt status.
-At December 31, 2015, the statute of limitations for tax years ended December 31, 2012 through 2014 remains open with the U.S. federal jurisdiction or the various states and local jurisdictions in which the Organization files tax returns.
+The Organization performed an evaluation of uncertain tax positions for the years ended December 31, 2016 and 2015, and determined that there were no matters that would require recognition in the financial statements or that may have any effect on its tax-exempt status.
+At December 31, 2016, the statute of limitations for tax years ended December 31, 2013 through 2015 remains open with the U.S. federal jurisdiction or the various states and local jurisdictions in which the Organization files tax returns.
 It is the Organization's policy to recognize interest and/or penalties related to uncertain tax positions, if any, in income tax expenses.